ReachFive/identity-android-sdk/README.md

 }
 ```

-To use webview module you need to add this activity
+You need to add this activity into `AndroidManifest.xml`

 ```xml
 <activity
     android:name="com.reach5.identity.sdk.webview.ReachFiveLoginActivity"